-- to approve the remuneration policy and its revisions - to ensure compliance of the remuneration policy and its application with current laws and regulations; - to approve the total performance related remuneration pool of the Group and its allocation among Business Units / subsidiaries; - to approve the goals and objectives relevant to the CEO remuneration and evaluate the CEO's performance in light of these goals and objectives; - to approve the Bank's total remuneration framework taking into consideration (i) the market trends as well as the current laws and regulations, and (ii) that the remuneration of internal control functions' (i.e. risk management, internal audit, compliance, financial control) employees is not linked to the performance of the business units they control; - to approve any exceptions from the Bank's approved total remuneration framework regarding employees whose activities have a material impact on the Bank's risk profile; - to approve any exceptions from the approved total remuneration framework for the Heads of Group Internal Audit, Group Compliance and Group Risk Management; - to approve any exceptions from the approved Subsidiary Board remuneration policy of the remuneration of the Subsidiary Board Directors and the CEOs; - to approve any payment or compensation commitment to be made to an executive member of the Board on termination of his/her office both at Bank and Group level; - to approve all exposures of Remuneration Committee members as well as any exposures which are equal or exceed € 1 million of key management personnel and ensure that the exposures granted and their terms are compliant with current laws and regulations.
-No member of the Remuneration Committee is present when his exposure is being considered - to approve any retention scheme, both at Bank and Group level; - to approve any separation scheme, both at Bank and Group level; - to provide, when appropriate, adequate information to the General Meeting regarding their activities, with the assistance of the Remuneration Committee.
+- to periodically review and propose for approval the Remuneration Policy and its revisions to the General Meeting of Shareholders, - to ensure compliance of the Remuneration Policy and its application with current laws and regulations; - to approve the total performance related remuneration pool of the Group and its allocation among Business Units / subsidiaries; - to approve the goals and objectives relevant to the CEO remuneration and evaluate the CEO's performance in light of these goals and objectives; - to approve the Bank's total remuneration framework taking into consideration (i) the market trends as well as the current laws and regulations, and (ii) that the remuneration of internal control functions' (i.e. risk management, internal audit, compliance, financial control) employees is not linked to the performance of the business units they control; - to approve any exceptions from the Bank's approved total remuneration framework regarding employees whose activities have a material impact on the Bank's risk profile; - to approve any exceptions from the approved total remuneration framework for the Heads of Group Internal Audit, Group Compliance and Group Risk Management; - to approve the Board fees for the Non-Executive Directors of the subsidiaries' Board and Board Committees, and any amendments thereof; - to approve any remuneration (new or adjusted) for the Executive Directors of the subsidiaries' Board outside the subsidiaries' remuneration framework; - to approve any payment or compensation commitment to be made to an Executive Director on termination of his/her office both at Bank and Group level; - to approve all exposures of Remuneration Committee members as well as any exposures of Senior Executives and their relatives (spouses, children, siblings)12, which are equal or exceed € 1 million and ensure that the exposures granted and their terms are compliant with current laws and regulations.
+No member of the Remuneration Committee is present when his exposure is being considered; - to approve any retention scheme, both at Bank and Group level; - to approve any separation scheme, both at Bank and Group level; - to provide, when appropriate, adequate information to the General Meeting regarding their activities, with the assistance of the Remuneration Committee.